-The LUAM is an ArcGIS-based application, which uses information provided by local and state agencies to estimate how growth will occur through 2040.
-Specifically, the LUAM forecasts the location and timing of development and the resulting employment and household growth.
-The output information is then incorporated into the 2040 RTDM.
+The 2010 LUAM is built on the UrbanSim platform.
+The LUAM forecasts the location and timing of development and the resulting employment and household growth at the zonal level.
+The output information is then incorporated into the 2015 RTDM.

-The 2040 RTDM uses the four-step model to allocate traffic volumes:
+The 2015 RTDM uses the four-step model to estimate travel patterns:

 - Trip generation predicts the number of trips expected to originate or be destined for each traffic analysis zone;